Navigating Asperger’s Syndrome: Key Characteristics and Support Strategies

 Treatment and Therapies for Asperger’s Syndrome

-Every therapy or treatment aims to bring to light strengths, deal with challenges, and foster thriving for people with Asperger’s Syndrome.
+Every Asperger’s treatment or therapy aims to bring to light strengths, deal with challenges, and foster thriving for people with Asperger’s Syndrome.

 Behavioral Therapies (CBT and ABA)